EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian Weber.
 Parallelism beyond MPI in stan-math.
 Do we want openmp?
 Or better go with C++11/17 facilities (TS parallelism likely in 17 or use of [parallel libstdc++](https://gcc.gnu.org/onlinedocs/libstdc++/manual/parallel_mode_design.html)).
 Plan for moving forward would be great (immediate decision or ongoing discussion).

+Bob Carpenter.
+Can we add a bunch new devs who've been adding things but aren't on our dev list?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,